Cybersecurity of Quantum Key Distribution Implementations: Example: Insecurity of Interferometric BB84

 \section{Example: Insecurity of Interferometric BB84}

-In this appendix, we show how to employ the Reversed-Space method on an interferometric BB84 scheme to find the attack described in Section~\ref{subsec:RSA-example}.
-In interferometric BB84 schemes, two possible times and a single photon are used to encode a qubit.
-One basis can be defined by the photon entering at one time or the other, while the other basis is comprised of a superposition of the two times with different phase values.
+In this appendix, we show how to employ the Reversed-Space method on an interferometric BB84 scheme and obtain the attack mentioned in Section~\ref{subsec:RSA-example}.

+In interferometric BB84 schemes, a qubit is encoded using a single photon in two possible time-bins.
+One basis can be defined by the photon arriving at one time or the other.
+Other qubit states are superpositions of these two times.
 When only states that use both times in a superposition are used, the scheme is called \textit{time-multiplexed, phase-encoded}.
-Such schemes were initially suggested by~\cite{bennett_experimental_1992} and implemented by Townsend~\cite{Townsend1994} and many others (e.g.,~\cite{Hughes2000,Kimura2004,Gobby2004,Yuan2009,Lucamarini2013,Yuan2018}, see as well~\cite{Gisin2002, Xu2020}.
-Encoding and multiplexing methods are further discussed in Section~\ref{sec:applicability}).
+Such schemes were implemented by Townsend~\cite{Townsend1994} and many others (e.g.,~\cite{Hughes2000,Kimura2004,Gobby2004,Yuan2009,Lucamarini2013,Yuan2018}; see also~\cite{Gisin2002, Xu2020}).

-In order to produce and measure such superpositioned pulses, it is common to use \textit{interferometers} (see below and Appendix~\ref{app:quantum_optics}).
-Yet, once a protocol is implemented via photons and interferometers, two immediate reasons cause an enlargement of the quantum space in use:\footnote{There are other possible causes for space enlargement.
-For instance, the shape of the pulse (in the frequency domain and/or the time domain) is not generated by Alice or measured by Bob in an ideal way, and this opens another source space enlargement.} first, interferometers inherently introduce a higher-dimension space; and second, having pulses with zero photons, or more than one photon, implies a higher dimension as well.
+In order to produce and measure pulses with time superposition, it is common to use \textit{interferometers} (see below and Appendix~\ref{app:quantum_optics}).
+Yet, once a protocol is implemented using photons and interferometers, there are two immediate reasons for an expansion of the quantum space in use.
+First, interferometers inherently introduce a higher-dimensional space.
+Second, having pulses with zero or more than one photon also implies a higher dimension.\footnote{There are also other possible causes for space enlargement.
+For example, this could happen due to imperfect generation or measurement of the pulse shape in either the frequency or time domain.}

-In this subsection, we demonstrate a Reversed-Space Attack on an interferometric BB84 implementation.
+In this appendix, we demonstrate a Reversed-Space Attack on an interferometric BB84 implementation (described below).
 The attack we define here exposes a vulnerability inherent to a large class of implementations, and is \textit{directly applicable} to the implementations in~\cite{Walton2003,Nambu2004,Jaeger2006} and the NICT-NEC implementation in~\cite{Sasaki2011}.

-Our focus in this subsection is on a single physical apparatus.
-Note that not all interferometric QKD implementations are insecure in this fashion~\cite{gelles_reversed_2016}, but other implementation methods should still be analyzed~\cite{Boaron2018,Beutel2021}.
+Our focus in this appendix is on a specific physical apparatus.
+Note that not all physical implementations of interferometric QKD are insecure in this fashion~\cite{gelles_security_2012}, but other implementation methods should still be analyzed~\cite{Boaron2018,Beutel2021}.